dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 People are amazing pattern-matchers.
 They look for patterns in everything;
 sometimes even finding patterns where there wasn't supposed to be, like a cloud formation.
 In software, patterns that emerge are often collected into groups.
 At the macro-level, these patterns are called architectures, such as MVC (Model-View-Controller) common in backend frameworks, or MVVM (Model-View-ViewModel) common in frontend frameworks, or REST (Representational state transfer) common in web communication.

-At the micro-level, it looks like, well... a game.
+At the micro-level, it looks like **spoilers** a game.
 This micro-lifecycle is how every game works.
 Let's look at the event loop of a game from the perspective of a gamer:

 ```
 +----------------------------------------------------------+